 VanMechelen Architects is an architectural design firm with a practice in Berkeley, California.
-We focus on environmentally-responsible design, and our projects include a variety of alternative building materials and healthy practice designs, including solar-oriented houses, schools and institutional buildings.
+Our projects include a variety of alternative building materials and healthy practice designs, including solar oriented houses, schools and a Nature Center for the City of Berkeley.
 Our work involves the integration of building systems and materials with the need to provide healthy and safe environments while respecting natural systems.
-We create buildings that utilize passive and active solar energy, renewable and resource efficient building materials, and interior spaces that promote human health through daylighting, natural ventilation, and good indoor air quality.
+This includes passive and active solar energy design, renewable and resource efficient building materials, and interior spaces that promote human health through daylighting, natural ventilation, and good indoor air quality.
 We have done work for several clients with chemical injury, and are especially sensitive to the need to reduce the toxic chemicals found in many building materials.
 Our projects also utilize alternative building materials, such as strawbale and earthen construction, as well as salvaged and sustainably harvested wood, and spray cellulose insulation, made from recycled newspaper.
 Our work includes residential, commercial, and institutional projects.